JayKirt/JayKirt/README.md

 Junior Full-Stack Web Developer.
 -------------------------

 I've been an Auxiliary Nurse working in a busy city Intensive care unit for the past Seven years and now I'm looking for something new.
-I'm currently learning Full-Stack Web Development with the School of Code with an end goal of gaining a job in Web Development.
+I'm currently preparing for my new job in tech.

 * 🌍  I'm based in Liverpool (United Kindgom)
-* 🧠  I'm currently working on School of Codes Final Project.
+* 🧠  I'm currently preparing for a new job role.
 * 🤝  I'm open to collaborating on anything front or back end that I can learn from.
 * ⚡  I love learning new languages, Guitar, Country and Western music and Video Games.